 But this doesn’t mean you have to greet them with open arms every time.
-In fact, you should show your back as many times you can.
+In fact, you should show your back as many times as you can.

 Just Say “No.”

-In an interview to Entrepreneur he said;
+In an interview with Entrepreneur, Buffet said;

 “The difference between successful people and very successful people is that very successful people say no to almost everything.”